 I like to use a digital planner like Trello to save and organize my blog post ideas.
 With Trello, I can track and visualize my monthly blog content in a single dashboard, categorize projects or add deadlines.

 I always bring a notebook planner with me whenever I travel so I can write down any ideas that I come across.

 Instead, think of “How can I improve this blog post?” — I guarantee you that you will find ways to improve even the best posts.

-Common ways to upgrade a blog post include:
+Common ways to improve a blog post include:

-- Improve the format (shorter sentences, line breaks)
+- Improve the format and readability (shorter sentences, add line breaks)

 Now that you know a million ways to write about, it’s time to start developing ideas into an outline.

 It doesn’t matter how well you write your blog post content, if your title is not catchy enough — nobody’s gonna read past your headline.

 The secret to Writing Headlines that get clicks